dart-lang/site-www/src/tools/pub/glossary.md

 relies on.

-Unlike the pubspec, which only lists immediate dependencies and allows version ranges, the lock file comprehensively pins down the entire dependency graph to specific versions of packages.
+Unlike the pubspec, which only lists immediate dependencies and allows version ranges, the lockfile comprehensively pins down the entire dependency graph to specific versions of packages.
 A lockfile ensures that you can recreate the exact configuration of packages used by an application.

 The lockfile is generated automatically for you by pub when you run [`pub get`](/tools/pub/cmd/pub-get), [`pub upgrade`](/tools/pub/cmd/pub-upgrade), or [`pub downgrade`](/tools/pub/cmd/pub-downgrade).
+The first time `pub get` runs, pub generates and embeddeds a content hash in the description of the lockfile.
+Future gets compare hashes; if the description of a package's `pubspec.lock` doesn't match the one in the cache, the archive is redownloaded.
+If the hash still doesn't match, the resolution fails with an error.

 If your package is an application package, you will typically check this into source control.
 For library packages, you usually won't.